 Think of it less like buying a product off the shelf and more like planning a custom project.
 Your unique needs, destination, and the amount of stuff you’re bringing will all shape the final quote.
 Because every move is different, the best way to get an accurate picture of your costs is to request a detailed estimate from a potential partner.
 Let’s break down what goes into that number.

-What Affects the Price
+What Goes Into the Price Tag?

 Several key factors determine the cost of your international move.
 The most significant is the volume and weight of your belongings.
 Simply put, the more you have, the more it will cost to ship.
 The distance is another major variable; moving from Los Angeles to London will naturally have a different price than moving from Miami to Mexico City.
 Your destination country also plays a role, as local taxes, customs fees, and port charges can differ.
 Finally, your timeline and chosen shipping method, like air freight versus sea freight, will impact the price.
 Air is faster but significantly more expensive, while sea is the go-to for most household moves.